 You need to use an inclusion group and two exclusion groups containing exactly the same conditions.
 Then switch the inclusion group to “OR”.
 The exclusion group always uses the OR operator so you need to add two groups to have the desired effects.

 Operators for “Not In” conditions

-With a “not in” condition you can add all contacts who do not match the condition.
-In the illustration below, if the red area “B” contains all contact that are “in” the group “B”, then the blue area “A” contains all contact who are not in the group “B”.
+With a “not in” condition, you can add all contacts who do not match the condition.
+In the illustration below, if the red area “B” contains all contacts that are “in” group “B”, then the blue area “A” contains all contacts who are not in group “B”.

 Excluding contacts with “not in”